trung0501/Loading_jump/README.md

       . lineStretch: Creates a vertical stretch effect for the letter "L".

     3. The effects work together to create a smooth, rhythmic feel when the word “Loading” appears.

     4. The effects are split by character position via nth-child(), giving each letter its own separate animation.

     5. The whole thing is centered on the screen, adapting well to screen sizes thanks to media queries.
+✅ Advantages:

+    .
+High aesthetics: Use exquisite effects, pleasant colors (pink background, dark red)

+    .
+Good user experience: reduces boredom while waiting for page load.

+    .
+Clear visual feedback: Motion effects help users know the system is operating.

+    .
+Responsive: The interface is compatible with many screen sizes thanks to Media Queries.

+⚠️ Limit:

+    .
+Just a simulation effect: not directly linked to the actual loading process (e.g., regardless of Ajax, API Loading ...).

+    .
+The limited expansion ability: It is necessary to rewrite or edit a lot if you want to change the content or the animation style.

+    .
+Performance: Although light, but using many effects can cause resources to consume resources on old devices.

+    .
+Depends on CSS: If the browser does not support the full CSS Animations, the effect will not work as expected.